-It’s been a little over two years since I started this journey of blogging about passive income, and I’ve learned so much along the way.
+It’s been a little over three years since I started this journey of blogging and teaching about passive income, and I’ve learned so much along the way.
 The term “passive income” has come to mean something very different to me over these years.

 I used to think that passive income was simply earning money in a way that isn’t proportional to the time you put in.
 And while this is true on the most basic level, what I didn’t realize all those months ago is all the other stuff that comes with passive income and how the journey affects you.